zainansari0417/FinalProject/README.md

 # FinalProject

+Randy, I just wanted to let you know that for some reason, we couldn't commit using the command line like we were doing this whole year.
+So we panicked and tried all we could.
+Pulling, refreshing, nothing helped.
+So as the last straw we used the upload files button on the website.
+That's why you'll probably notice the commits are recent, since this is our fifth or sixth attempt at a normal command line committed repository.
+Also, near the end, we both met up and did the final commit, but since we weren't that confident committing the normal way anyway, we decided to commit from Ammar's account.
+It's totally up to you as how you mark our participation, but if my words mean anything, I'd like to say we both did relatively the same amount of work.
+Rest is up to you sir.
+Now onto the rules...

+--Rules--
 This is a game of Foxes and Hounds

 Hounds are placed onto fields b8, d8, f8, and h8.
 Fox starts set onto e1.
 Fox moves first.